immfly/flights-map/README.md

     cities: '#000000' // Specifies a global color for cities wich flight has no color.
   },
   zoomedContinent: null, // Specifies default bounding boxes to initialize the map.
 You can use 'europe', 'asia', 'oceania', 'africa', 'north_america' or 'south_america'.
+  forceUpdate: false, // In react applications, you have to forceUpdate to render the flights, when the component that wraps the flights-map already has been mounted.,
+  showMarkers: false, // Specifies if the default markers have to be shown.
   dataToShowOnMarkers: [
     { id: 'name', text: 'Flight' },
     { id: 'origin.city', text: 'Origin' },